m0nkeyplay/TenableIO/README.md

 ----

 **Searching and Exporting Scan Results - with options and in python3:**
 Search for one or a list of plugins/hostnames in a scan or multiple scans and then download them.
 This one came about because people needed specific plugin/hostname info on a large scale, quickly.
-I will be working to combine them all with switches, but there are just so many at this point it seems easier to keep them separate.
+More query options will be coming soon.
 While ioExportQueue26.py is good to queue up for a nighltly download (and will be replaced by a python3 soon)- this is geared more to a fire drill.

 > ioSearchScansQueue3.py